 Most institutes benefit from holding at least four council meetings per presidential year plus their AGM.
 Please remember that all council meetings held must be quorate and your secretary must record the proceedings of the meeting.

-The annual Ordinary grant is paid in two separate tranches.
+The annual ordinary grant is paid in two separate tranches.
 50% is paid in January with the second tranche paid in July.
-Please note that an adjustment may be made to the second tranche of your Ordinary grant if your institute holds more than 12 months operating costs in reserve.
+Please note that an adjustment may be made to the second tranche of your ordinary grant if your institute holds more than 12 months' operating costs in reserve.
 Special grant payments are paid in full in January of each year.

-It is advised that local institutes should only hold up to 12 months annual operating costs.
-Where an institute holds more than 12 months operating costs an adjustment will be made to their second tranche Ordinary grant payment.
+It is advised that local institutes should only hold up to 12 months' annual operating costs.
+Where an institute holds more than 12 months' operating costs an adjustment will be made to their second tranche ordinary grant payment.

 Your secretary should have a copy of your local institute’s constitution.
-If this is not to hand then contact your Regional Membership Manager who will be able to obtain a copy from the CIIs Secretariat department.
+If this is not to hand then contact your Regional Membership Manager who may be able to obtain a copy from the CIIs Secretariat department.
 All council members should be aware of your local institute’s constitution.

 The number of council members your institute needs depends on the size of your local institute membership.
 For optimal performance it is recommended your council is composed of: For local institutes with up to 500 members: 6+ council members.
 Between 501 – 1000 members: 8+ council members.
 Between 1001 - 2000 members: 10+ council members.
 Between 2001 - 3000 members: 12+ council members.
 More than 3001 members: 15+ council members.

 The CII’s insurance arrangements automatically include local institutes’ property damage including regalia, public and products liability, business interruption and Directors and Officers cover.
 Details of the cover provided is circulated to all local institutes shortly after renewal each year and a charge is made to each institute based on their membership size.